 In my opinion, this is still the case.

-According to Doreen Ludwig, in her book Motherless America, the government has sponsored “fatherhood programs” in a misguided effort to get single mothers off the welfare rolls.
-In essence, if a father is willing to support a child, (or willing to promise to do so), even if that father also abuses the child and her mother, this is seen as a pro-child outcome as is “consolidation/mediation.”
+According to Doreen Ludwig, in her book Motherless America, the government has sponsored “fatherhood programs” in a misguided effort to get single mothers off welfare.
+In essence, if a father is willing to support a child (or promise to do so), even if that father also abuses the child and her mother, this is seen as a pro-child outcome as “consolidation/mediation.”
 Some violent fathers “know that custody of the children will give them the financial upper hand…(also) women believe that a judge will protect them.
-But for the woman whose husband has money, nothing could be further from the truth.”
+But nothing could be further from the truth for the woman whose husband has money.”

 the health and safety of children must be the first priority in all custody and visitation decisions.

-At the conference, Goldstein also discussed the “Quincy Solution” which is “based on the original Quincy Model which was used from the late-1970s until the mid-1990s.
-Quincy, Massachusetts District Attorney, Bill Delahunt, noticed that virtually every prisoner in a nearby high security prison had a childhood history that included domestic violence and often sexual abuse.
-He believed that if he could prevent domestic violence it would reduce all crimes and this is exactly what happened.
+At the conference, Goldstein also discussed the “Quincy Solution,” which is “based on the original Quincy Model which was used from the late-1970s until the mid-1990s.
+Quincy, Massachusetts District Attorney Bill Delahunt, noticed that virtually every prisoner in a nearby high-security prison had a childhood history that included domestic violence and often sexual abuse.
+He believed that preventing domestic violence would reduce all crimes, which is exactly what happened.
 A county that averaged 5-6 homicides (a year) enjoyed several years with no murders.
-Similar practices also yielded dramatic reductions in domestic violence in other communities like Nashville and San Diego.”
+Similar practices also dramatically reduced domestic violence in other communities like Nashville and San Diego.”